2006 Mumbai sweet seawater incident

-The 2006 Mumbai "sweet" seawater incident was a strange phenomenon during which residents of Mumbai claimed that the water at Mahim Creek had suddenly turned sweet.
+The 2006 Mumbai "sweet" seawater incident witnessed hundreds of residents of Mumbai drinking the seawater at Mahim Creek, amid claims that the foul-smelling water had suddenly turned sweet by a miracle and could now cure illnesses.
+Authorities in Mumbai warned against drinking the polluted water because of health risks.
 Within hours, residents of Gujarat claimed that seawater at Tithal beach had turned sweet as well.
-This caused a mass hysteria among people who started coming in large numbers to drink the sea water.
+This caused a mass hysteria among people who started coming in large numbers to drink the seawater.

 Reactions

 In the aftermath of the incidents, local authorities feared the possibility of a severe outbreak of water-borne diseases, such as gastroenteritis.
 The Maharashtra Pollution Control Board had warned people not to drink the water, but despite this many people had collected it in bottles, even as plastic and rubbish had drifted by on the current.
 The Municipal Corporation of Greater Mumbai had ordered a bacteriological report into the "sweet" water, but suspected that "contamination in the water might have been reduced due to the waters from Mithi river flowing into the mouth of Mahim Bay".